The story so far.

 Cotton that is made in this way meets the Better Cotton Standard.
 The standard has been developed by the Better Cotton Initiative (BCI), an independent multi-stakeholder organisation whose members are committed to making Better Cotton a mainstream product.
 From NGO partners to garment manufacturers, from the farmers to household brand names, all BCI’s Members are working to transform the way cotton is produced and safeguard the future of the sector.

 The standard gives assurance that more responsible farming is happening on the ground.
-Every step of cotton production, from sowing and growing to picking and harvesting, adheres to six production principles.
+Every step of cotton production, from sowing and growing to picking and harvesting, adheres to seven Better Cotton Principles and Criteria.
 BCI Farmers are also expected to continually improve their production processes.
 The standard can be applied to different scales of cotton production – from smallholder farms in Mali, Mozambique and Tajikistan to large, industrialised operations in Brazil and China.

 What makes BCI and Better Cotton unique?